frequently asked questions

 Removing electrical hazards by prioritizing safety provides peace of mind, enables operational efficiency, and helps protect lives.
 Not to mention avoiding potential liability.

-• How do I stop my condensation coil from freezing up then thawing and leaking?
+• How do I stop my evaporator coil from freezing up then thawing and leaking?

 The key is to keep your HVAC system's evaporator coil clean.
 That will provide optimal airflow performance and stop the freeze and thaw cycles.
 But there are more reasons than that to keep it clean: